Advance your career

 - Professional Portfolio(45cp)* (INTR73-100)

-- Student must choose one (1) subject from the FSD list of available postgraduate subjects.
-Students can choose to undertake additional Minor Dissertations/Portfolios as electives if desired.
+- Students must choose one (1) subject from the list of available postgraduate subjects from across the University.

 Available research topics for Dissertation/Portfolio